 New Individual Rights.
 The CCPA contains several new individual rights, including the right to deletion of data after request by the California consumer.
 It establishes a right of access by the consumer to his/her personal information, which must be responded to within 45 days.
 Access must be free, and electronic information must be provided in a portable, readily usable, and transportable way.

 Requests are limited to 2 times in 12 months.
 Consumers have the right to opt out of their sale of personal information.
 Businesses must have a clear and conspicuous link on their home page and on every page that collects personal information titled “Do Not Sell My Personal Information”, that gives the means to opt out.

 Thirty-Day Cure Period.
-To file a lawsuit for statutory damages remedy, a plaintiff consumer must give the allegedly violating business and the California Attorney General 30 days’ advance notice.
+To file a lawsuit for statutory damages remedy, a plaintiff consumer must give the allegedly violating business 30 days’ advance notice.
 If the business cures the alleged violation within 30 days and provides the consumer with a written statement that the violations have been cured and no others will occur, the lawsuit cannot be filed.
 A suit may be filed if a cure is not possible or the consumer alleges the business has violated its statement to cure.